Retired in the Philippines! Calbayog City, Samar, Philippines

 All statistics aside, one of the biggest reasons more people are looking at moving abroad to live is because the world has become much smaller.
 Expanded and modern transportation systems and new technologies have made moving half way around the world feel almost like moving to a neighborhood across town.
 Through technology, being able to bring part of one’s culture with them and having the ability to communicate freely with loved ones back home are important aspects in making a decision to move such great distances.
 For example, these days you can enjoy your Starbucks coffee (or McDonald’s) while Skyp’ing with loved ones from almost any corner of the world.
 Western influences in all areas of the world have made the world a more familiar place, regardless of where you travel.

 Living abroad today can be rewarding and a very fulfilling experience.
 For those who do a little advance planning, it can make all the difference.
 And, it will be totally achievable.
-These days in the U.S., many people are working much later and well into what should be their Golden Years, when they should be relaxing and enjoying life to its fullest.
+These days in Western societies, many people are working much later and well into what should be their Golden Years when they should be relaxing and enjoying life to its fullest.
 Retire and “live like a king” is how some people have always envisioned (or dreamt it).
 Can you picture your life filled with friendly caring people, palm trees, azure-blue lagoons, beautiful beaches and warm tropical weather – all without paying an arm and a leg for it?
-How about 40% less!
+How about 30-40% less!
 Well, it’s very attainable to anyone who has the determination to look in the right places and make a few adaptations.
 And, it’s not so third world anymore!

 Have you ever thought about the Philippines?

 While there are probably hundreds of dream retirement locations worldwide, Calbayog City on Samar Island in the Philippines is the location where my wife and I have chosen to settle in our early retirement.
 While there are many other places where you can achieve the same low-cost objective, our advantage is that the Philippines is my wife’s home country.
-Here in the Philippines, English is widely spoken in many places, and the “dollar” or “Euro” goes much farther while still offering us many familiar western conveniences like McDonald’s, Burger King, Wendy’s, Starbucks, Pizza Hut, Shakey’s, Ace Hardware, Western Union, 7-11, Taco Bell, Anytime Fitness, Home Depot, Dairy Queen, Midas, Domino’s Pizza, as well as many other chain store operators.
+Here in the Philippines, English is widely spoken in many places, and the “Dollar” or “Euro” goes much farther while still offering many familiar western conveniences like McDonald’s, Burger King, Wendy’s, Starbucks, Pizza Hut, Shakey’s, Ace Hardware, Western Union, 7-11, Taco Bell, Anytime Fitness, Home Depot, Dairy Queen, Midas, Domino’s Pizza, as well as many other chain store operators.
 Oh yeah, and let’s not forget Dunkin Donuts!
 A caring culture with friendly, caring people and modern conveniences… all at a discount!